bradenkwebb/bradenkwebb.github.io/index.md

 <h2>Welcome to my website!</h2>

-I'm a machine learning researcher and engineer with expertise in NLP, deep learning, LLMs, and knowledge graphs, backed by a strong mathematical foundation.
+I'm a machine learning researcher and engineer with expertise in NLP, deep learning, LLMs, and knowledge graphs, backed by formal education in mathematics and computer science.
 I specialize in building practical ML applications while bringing versatile experience across front-end development and scientific computing.

 My work sits at the intersection of theoretical ML and practical engineering, combining rigorous mathematical thinking with hands-on software development.
 Through this portfolio, I showcase selected projects that demonstrate my ability to translate complex ML concepts into impactful applications.

 I'm currently employed at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) as a Machine Learning Research Associate, where my work has involved developing RAG systems, interactive web applications, and physics-based environmental simulations.

+I'm open to full-time opportunities in `{ ML | data }` `{ science | engineering}` in the greater Boston area.
+Feel free to reach out if you think I'd be a good fit for your team!

 ### Expertise: